-Dr. Robin Witmer-Kline, PhD, NCP, BCCP, CCTP, LPC is the Acting Director of Counseling.
-She is a Licensed Professional Counselor, a Nationally Certified Psychologist, a Board Certified Clinical Psychotherapist and a Certified Clinical Trauma Professional with over 20 years of experience.
+Dr. Robin Witmer-Kline, PhD, NCP, BCCP, CCTP, LPC is a Licensed Professional Counselor, a Nationally Certified Psychologist, a Board Certified Clinical Psychotherapist and a Certified Clinical Trauma Professional with over 20 years of experience.
 In addition to her desire to help people one on one, Robin enjoys helping others in the classroom, as she has been an Adjunct Psychology and Human Development & Family Studies Professor for approximately 20 years.
 She enjoys traveling the world, spending quality time with family and friends, reading, and is happy to be working at her alma mater, Wilson College!

 Dr. Matthew R. Shupp, Ed.D, NCC, DCC is happy to join the Wilson College Counseling Center team as a part-time counselor/therapist.
 He is a National Certified Counselor (NCC) as well as a Distance Credentialed Counselor (DCC) and is working toward acquiring his licensure in the state of PA.
 Dr. Shupp utilizes a holistic approach when working with college students in a clinical setting due to each person’s unique, multiple intersecting identities.
 From this orientation, Dr. Shupp believes that each client is the author of their own lives and, as such, responds to their surroundings based upon their lived experience.
 He enjoys running, watching movies, and all things Disney.